-- After solder resists to be done, a legend is printed on both sides of the PCB.
+- After the solder resists is done, a legend is printed on both sides of the PCB.

-- Silkscreen printing, liquid photo imaging, and inkjet printing are the three methods to print legend on PCB.
+- Silkscreen printing, liquid photo imaging, and inkjet printing are the three methods to print legends on PCB.

-- Boards without components are tested for shorts and opens.
+- Boards without components are tested for shorts and open.
 It is called the bare board test.

-- Assembly is the process of stuffing bare board with electrical components.
+- Assembly is the process of stuffing bare boards with electrical components.

-- After assembling many tests are performed on the PCB.
-If it fails the test then rework is done on it.
+- After assembling, many tests are performed on the PCB.
+If it fails any test, means it needs rework.